 Scholarship and Service

-Full-time faculty are expected to continue engaging their field in scholarly ways.
-This includes traditional research/writing as well as conference presentations, book reviews, essays on Reformational perspectives in one's discipline, etc.
+Faculty are expected to continue engaging in their field of study in scholarly ways.
+This includes traditional research/writing as well as conference presentations, book reviews, essays on Reformational perspectives in one's discipline, creative works, etc.

 Full-time faculty normally serve on one or two committees.
-They also advise approximately 15-20 students and contribute to department responsibilities (e.g., program review, student learning assessment, student recruitment).
+They also advise approximately 15 to 25 students and contribute to department responsibilities (e.g., program review, student learning assessment, student recruitment).

-Dordt offers six Associate of Arts programs, over 40 Bachelors-level programs (including accredited programs in Education, Engineering, Nursing, and Social Work), and a masters program in Education (curriculum and instruction); we also offer 11 pre-professional programs including medicine, law, seminary, and physical therapy.
-Our Core program of 15 courses reflects an integral view of creation and is central to the education of all Dordt students.
+Dordt offers six associate of arts programs, more than 40 bachelors-level programs (including accredited programs in education, engineering, nursing, and social work), and a master's program in education (concentrations in teacher leadership and school leadership); we also offer 11 pre-professional programs including medicine, law, seminary, and physical therapy.
+Our Core Program of 15 courses reflects an integral view of creation and is central to the education of all Dordt students.
 We also have a scholar's program and a number of off-campus programs.

 Click here for more information on academic programs.

-Dordt enrolls approximately 1,400 students from more than 30 states, 8 Canadian provinces, and 16 other countries; students' average distance from home is 400 miles.
-The average class size at Dordt is 22 students, with larger numbers in introductory and Core courses (up to 50) and smaller numbers in specialized upper-level courses (10-15 students).
+Dordt enrolls approximately 1,450 students from more than 35 states, 8 Canadian provinces, and 16 other countries; students's average distance from home is 400 miles.
+The average class size at Dordt is 22 students, with larger numbers in introductory and core courses (up to 50) and smaller numbers in specialized upper-level courses (10 to 15 students).
 We are a residential campus (about 85 percent of students live on campus) and boast a large number of co-curricular activities during the academic year.
 For more information about student life, click here.

 Our competitive salary and benefits package includes Blue Cross/Blue Shield family medical coverage; a 70%/30% dental/optometry/audiometry family expense reimbursement plan; a $50,000 base life insurance plan; a TIAA-CREF retirement plan to which Dordt contributes 6% of the annual salary (Dordt will also match additional employee contributions up to a maximum amount based on years of service); a tuition scholarship up to 70% for employees' children in grades K-12 in a Christian school and a 50% reduction in Dordt tuition for employee family members; and an Employee Assistance Program.
 Employees may also take advantage of tax-saving Flexible Spending Accounts for medical and child-care expenses.
 A number of other benefits are also available, including a generous faculty development/conference allowance, moving expense reimbursement, free family membership to our Recreation Center, free entrance to college-sponsored athletic and music events, and a 10% bookstore discount.